aneksteind/zett/content/futex.md

 FIFO access to wait requests.

-When a process or thread is done with the shared resource, it will make a system call to wake one or more waiters.
+When a process or thread is done with the shared resource, it will make a futex system call to wake one or more waiters.
 The kernel will remove the waiting threads from its internal futex state structure after they are marked as runnable.

 Processes can handle shared resources by memory mapping the futex address.

 #### Further Reading: